Posted: 18 Nov 2020 Contributor: Hannah OBrien

 - Consumer Behavior: Despite all the data and effort that goes into creating successful platforms and features, sometimes consumer behavior just can not be predicted.
 Marketers need to be aware that users may prefer TikTok’s app that they already have an account instead of creating a new account just to have access and utilize Youtube’s new feature.

 Despite YouTube Shorts essentially being a replica of TikTok’s platform, Youtube also offers long-form content creating options that both marketers and users can take advantage of.
 Despite YouTube’s confidence in launching its “TikTok feature”, the platform should still be wary of Instagram’s take on short-form video content called reels, as the feature that ultimately led to little success.
 Here, YouTube can learn from Instagram’s mistakes where it’s similarities to the existing TikTok app was viewed as unnecessary by consumers.

 For companies deciding whether or not to take the leap and start strategizing around YouTube Shorts, they’ll need to consider if their business could take advantage of all Youtube features to benefit their company, or are they better suited to sticking with their current methods of marketing.

 Overall, only time will tell if the Youtube Shorts experiment will succeed.
 TikTok meanwhile continues to have more and more issues as countries are still questioning the safety of the app and whether it’s intruding on users’ personal information and security.
-If for some reason the app is eventually shut down, YouTube has already set themselves to act as a solution to TikTok’s issues, creating a potentially successful future as they look to solidify their position at the top of the industry.
+If for some reason the app is eventually shut down, YouTube has already set itself to act as a solution to TikTok’s issues, creating a potentially successful future as they look to solidify its position at the top of the industry.